Prajapati-santosh/Prajapati-santosh/README.md

 - 👋 Hi, I’m @Prajapati-santosh
-- 👀 I’m interested in java developing ...
+- 👀 I’m interested in Full stack developement ...
 - 🌱 I’m currently learning selenium using python with pytest framework
 - 💞️ I’m looking to collaborate on automation testing
 - 📫 How to reach me santoshprajapati@duck.com